30 Best Things to Do in Kyoto

 27. Stay in a traditional Machiya for an authentic Kyoto experience

-What a better way to spend a night in Kyoto!
 Machiya (町屋) is a traditional old houses in Kyoto which are around 100 years old (or more).
-Today, a lot of them are transformed to accommodations, shops and restaurants (even Starbucks Coffee!), and became popular facilities among tourists.
-If you are looking for great accommodation in Kyoto, how about staying at a Machiya house instead of hotel for more unique and traditional Kyoto experience?
+Nowdays, a lot of Machiya are transformed to guesthouses, shops and restaurants (even Starbucks Coffee!), and became a popular attraction/accommodation among tourists.
+If you are looking for great accommodation in Kyoto, how about staying at a Machiya house instead of ordinary hotel for more unique and traditional Kyoto experience?

 More info ▶ Best “Machiya” Style Hotels in Kyoto!

-28. Discover Kyoto’s Matcha green tea tradition and tasting experiences
+28. Uncover Kyoto’s Matcha green tea tradition and tasting experiences

 Kyoto is known as the finest green tea producer in Japan, especially Uji Matcha from Uji City is considered to be the highest graded Matcha products.
 You can find many traditional teahouses and cafes in Kyoto serving delightful Matcha tea and desserts.
 There are also various snacks and sweets made with Matcha sold at sweets shops and souvenir stores in the city.